Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Preliminaries

+Sensitivity is extremely useful in characterizing the magnitude of change in the algorithm when a single individual in the dataset is replaced.
+In the appendix, we introduce some useful tools in DP, such as privacy mechanisms and composition theorems.
 In high-dimensional problems, parameters of interest are often assumed to be sparse.
-Reporting the entire estimation results can result in a substantial variance.
-Fortunately, exploiting the sparsity assumption allows us to selectively disclose only the significant nonzero coordinates.
-The ``peeling" algorithm \citep{dwork2018differentially} is a differentially private algorithm that addresses this problem by identifying and returning the top-$s$ largest coordinates based on the absolute values.
-Since its proposal by \cite{dwork2018differentially}, this algorithm has been popular in protecting privacy for high-dimensional data, see for example, applications in \cite{cai2019cost} and \cite{xia2023fdr}.
+Reporting the entire set of estimation results can introduce substantial additional randomness due to privacy requirements.
+Fortunately, by exploiting sparsity, one can selectively disclose only the significant nonzero coordinates.
+The ``peeling" algorithm \citep{dwork2018differentially} is a differentially private algorithm that addresses this problem by identifying and returning the top-$k$ most significant coordinates based on the absolute values.
+Since its proposal by \cite{dwork2018differentially}, the algorithm has been widely used for protecting privacy in high-dimensional data analysis \citep{cai2019cost, xia2023fdr, xia2025differentially}.
+We summarize its details in Algorithm \ref{algo: noisy hard thresholding} and present its theoretical properties in Lemma \ref{lem:nht}.